stiliajohny/cookiecutter-collection/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 Check in the individual folders to use the cookiecutter of your choice

 - <a href="./ansible">./ansible</a> - Enjoy an enhanced cookiecutter for ansible-molecule.
 - <a href="./github-repo">./github-repo</a> - Quick and easy way to bring up a repo with consistant documentation.
 - <a href="./terraform">./terraform</a> - Quick and easy way to bring up a repo with consistant documentation.
 - <a href="./dockerfile">./dockerfile</a> - Quick and easy way to bring up a repo with consistant documentation.
+- <a href="./devcontainer">./devcontainer</a> - Quick and easy way to create a vscode devcontainer

 ---